 Hurricane Michael aftermath: Thousands join recovery efforts as many residents remain missing

-Thousands of law enforcement officers, firefighters, power crews, National Guard troops, and volunteers have descended on Florida’s Panhandle and Big Bend to help those affected by the monster storm, officials said.

-Residents have been waiting in long lines to collect bottled water and ready-to-eat meals (MREs) at several distribution centers.
+The widespread destruction has left many people living in dire conditions.
+Residents have been waiting in long lines to collect bottle water and ready-to-eat meals (MREs) at several distribution centers.
 Helicopters are also airdropping food and water to remote areas.

 “This (storm) hit so hard and so fast that the different aspects of human nature is going to come out, and people are going to do anything to survive,” Panama City resident Christopher Donahue told WEAR-TV.